-Whitman College President Kathleen Murray today announced the appointment of Steve Setchell as the college's new vice president for development and alumni relations.
+On Oct.
+7, Whitman College President Kathleen Murray announced the appointment of Steve Setchell as the college's new vice president for Development and Alumni Relations.
 Setchell succeeds John Bogley '85 who served the college for more than 25 years.

-Currently the vice president for development and alumni engagement at DePauw University in Indiana, Setchell will begin at Whitman College on November 1.
-He will serve on the president's cabinet and will be responsible for oversight of all fundraising and alumni engagement efforts to strengthen and expand the college's support base.
+Currently the vice president for development and alumni engagement at DePauw University in Indiana, Setchell will begin at Whitman College on Nov.
+1. He will serve on the President's Cabinet and will be responsible for oversight of all fundraising and alumni engagement efforts to strengthen and expand the college's support base.
 He will manage a team of 33 employees who support the strategic advancement efforts of the college.

 "Steve impressed me with his history of success as a fundraiser and his nuanced understanding of the fundraising process," said President Kathleen Murray.
 "But more than that, his ability to build relationships and his genuine interest in Whitman and the broader Walla Walla community set him apart from other candidates.
 I look forward to the innovative strategies he will bring to Whitman in the coming years and to our work together."

 Setchell has held various positions at DePauw University over the past 23 years, serving as the vice president for the past two years.
 During that time he led the university through the final 19 months of a development campaign that totaled $383 million in gifts and new commitments.
 Prior to 2017, Setchell's roles included positions in annual giving, major gifts, corporate and foundation relations, campaign management, and alumni engagement.
 Prior to 2002 he worked in admissions at DePauw and Ohio Wesleyan University.